 Dark lipstick is notoriously tricky to pull off.
-First, you've got to find a formula that doesn't fade, crack or blur at even the sight of a flat white, let alone after you've downed three—and thankfully we've already found and rounded up the best dark lipsticks.
+First, you've got to find a formula that doesn't fade, crack, or blur at even the sight of a flat white, let alone after you've downed three—and thankfully we've already found and rounded up the best dark lipsticks.

-First things first: The colour.
+First things first: The color.

 "The point of dark lipstick is to make a statement, and the joy of that means that there are very few rules.
-Find a colour that matches the intensity you're looking for and wear it with a little attitude," recommends Martin.
-But if you're looking for a rough yet fail-safe guide as to the sort of shades that will flatter your skin tone, take Martin's advice: "Fair skin tones look amazing in deep reds, medium/olive skin tones look amazing in deep-chocolate tones and deeper warmer skin tones look sensational in super-dark plums."
+Find a color that matches the intensity you're looking for and wear it with a little attitude," recommends Martin.
+But if you're looking for a rough yet fail-safe guide as to the sort of shades that will flatter your skin tone, take Martin's advice: "Fair skin tones look amazing in deep reds, medium/olive skin tones look amazing in deep-chocolate tones, and deeper warmer skin tones look sensational in super-dark plums."

-Prep the lips
+Prep the Lips

 Don’t worry about multiple brushes and magnifying glasses here: Application doesn’t have to be tricky.
-“First, apply your lipstick straight from the bullet, and then use a fine, firm lip brush to trace the shape and spread the colour to the outer edge of the lip,” recommends Martin.
+“First, apply your lipstick straight from the bullet, and then use a fine, firm lip brush to trace the shape and spread the color to the outer edge of the lip,” recommends Martin.

 You can then use a lip pencil that either matches the lipstick or is a couple of shades darker to draw around the lip edge and make it look a little sharper.
 “If you have high color [or redness] around the lips, you might benefit from applying a little concealer around the edge of the lip,” adds Martin.
-“This will make sure your lips look really precise and will frame your deep lip colour.”
+“This will make sure your lips look really precise and will frame your deep lip color.”

-Don't forget to reapply
+Don't Forget to Reapply

 Create a Look